cfloughrey/ERPBC-TDA-hotspot/README.md

 The code used in the article is available in the 'analysis' folder.
 The pipeline of analysis can be found in [Detecting hotspots in ER+ breast cancer using TDA](erpos_tda_data_analysis.md)

 ## hot-mapper
 The code to generate a Mapper graph and identify hotspots is available in the 'hotmapper' folder.
-For an example analysis see [toy demonstration](toy_demonstration.ipynb).
+For an example analysis see [toy example](toy_example.ipynb).